minhhieple97/ires-symbol-search/README.md

 # Letter/Symbol Finder Game

 This is a simple browser game built with React, TypeScript, and Tailwind CSS.
 The game involves finding all occurrences of a specified letter or symbol from a grid of random characters.
 The game has two levels: easy and hard.
 When the user completes the easy level, they can choose the topic (letter or symbol) for the next level.
+The game is compatible with many screens including desktop, tablet, and mobile.

 ## Live Demo